-Information about certificate programs and other CEU non-credit activities is available on the website.
+Information about certification/re-certification and other CEU non-credit activities is available on the website.

-Intersession is conducted during the following three-week breaks in the academic calendar: late December to mid January, late May to mid June, and late July to mid August.
-Annually, many existing and new or experimental credit courses are offered in Intersession, providing students with an opportunity to examine academic areas not scheduled in their current curricula and faculty members with a means to experiment with new ideas and formats for teaching.
-On-campus, study away, and online or distance classes are offered during Intersession.
-Students are encouraged to consult with their advisors to determine if a particular Intersession class will fulfill specific degree requirements.
+Intersession is conducted during three major breaks in the academic calendar: late December into early January, late May into early June, and late July into early August.
+Annually, many regular and new or experimental credit courses are offered in Intersession, providing students with an opportunity to examine academic areas not scheduled in their current curricula and faculty members with a means to experiment with new ideas and formats for teaching.
+Online courses are now offered during Intersession.
+Students are encouraged to consult with their advisors to determine if a particular Intersession course will fulfill specific degree requirements.
 Intersession course information can be found online at www.dce.k-state.edu/courses/intersession.

-K-State Evening College courses are offered on the K-State campus in Manhattan in 8-week, 12-week, and 16-week schedules between 5:30 and 10:30 p.m.
-Two degree programs are offered through Evening College: bachelor’s degrees in Sociology with an emphasis in Criminology and Interdisciplinary Social Science.
+K-State Evening College courses are offered on the K-State campus in Manhattan in both 8- and 16-week schedules between 5:30 and 10:30 p.m.
+Two degree programs are offered through Evening College: bachelor’s degrees in Criminology and Interdisciplinary Social Science.
 For complete Evening College information visit www.dce.k-state.edu/eveningcollege.